• Skip to primary navigation

 Instructions

-1. Add cream cheese, sugar and vanilla the bowl of an electric mixer fitted with a whisk attachment.
-Whip on medium speed, scraping down the sides of the bowl halfway through for 2 minutes until the mixture is fully combined and lightened.
+1. In the bowl of an electric mixer fitted with a whisk attachment, combine the cream cheese, sugar, and vanilla.
+Beat on medium speed for 2 minutes, scraping down the sides of the bowl halfway through.

-2. Add heavy cream and whip on medium speed until the cream has reached soft stiff peaks, about 2 minutes.
-Keep a close eye though because it will go from perfectly whipped to over-whipped in a matter of seconds.
+2. Add the cold heavy cream and beat on medium speed until the cream has reached soft stiff peaks, about 2 minutes more.
+Watch closely during this process because it can go from perfectly whipped to over-whipped in a matter of seconds.

 3. Use immediately or keep refrigerated for up to 2 days until read to use.